Integrated Spatial Plan

 Veros was engaged to refine the scope to best meet the needs of the community, provide detail on a preferred option, test the feasibility, and outline a way forward for the delivery and management of this facility.

-We are extremely proud to be working on this project, creating a place that will play such an important role for those most in need in our community.
+We were incredibly proud to be part of this project—creating a place that’s played such an important role for those most in need in our community.

 Project outcomes